rstan-dev/GarageGuru-PP5/README.md

    The Comments design and functionality was also enhanced later in the project when I added the ability to leave a reply to a comment, ensuring it was a fully collaborative system.

+   General visual styling improvements were made during the project that were not considered during wireframing which resulted in a better UX

    - <img src="https://github.com/rstan-dev/GarageGuru-PP5/blob/main/documentation/images/wireframes/wf_alljobs.png">